-Medical Marijuana and Rheumatoid Arthritis
+Medical Marijuana for Rheumatoid Arthritis

-Arthritis is a medical condition common among senior citizens, characterized by joint inflammation, pain, swelling, and stiffness.
-Though it primarily affects joints, certain variants of the condition are quick to spread to other parts of the body.
+Arthritis is a common medical condition among senior citizens, characterized by joint inflammation, pain, swelling, and stiffness.
+Though it primarily affects joints, certain variants of the condition quickly spread to other parts of the body.

 Understanding Rheumatoid Arthritis

-Rheumatoid arthritis affects over 4 million adults in the US alone.
+Rheumatoid arthritis affects over four million adults in the U.S. alone.
 It usually causes pain in joints that are similar to each other.
 For example, pain and swelling may start in one knee at the beginning of the week and progress to the other or both knees by the end of the week.

 Understanding Psoriatic Arthritis

-Medical Marijuana for Psoriatic and Rheumatoid Arthritis
+Medical Marijuana for Rheumatoid & Psoriatic Arthritis

 Why Work With Ozark MMJ Cards?

-If you would like to obtain your Arkansas or Oklahoma medical marijuana card but don’t know where to start, we are here to help.
+If you would like to obtain your Arkansas medical marijuana card or Oklahoma medical card for rheumatoid arthritis, but you don’t know where to start, we are here to help.
 Ozark MMJ Cards works alongside highly experienced doctors in the field of medical marijuana and rheumatoid arthritis who will go through your medical history and certify you.
-Our providers are also happy to discuss what products you should use and what would work best for you.
-Contact us today to start your certification process!